 The Different Stages of Composting

 It’s really important to know what stage of composting your compost pile is at.
 This can dictate what action you need to take with it, and also let you know when it’s ready to use.

 If all of the correct conditions are met (see information above in “Checking if Your Compost is Too Cold”), compost should start warming up within a couple of days.
 Different microbes get to work at different temperatures, so at each heat stage different activity will be taking place in the pile.

-When the pile reaches a temperature of 55-72°C, this is the optimum temperature.
-It will stay at this temperature for a couple of days whilst the microbes get to work, then, when this ‘hot temperature’ bacteria dies off, the compost will start to cool.
+When the pile reaches a temperature of 55-72°C, this is the optimum temperature and known as the ‘thermophilic stage’.
+Compost will stay at this temperature for a couple of days whilst the microbes get to work, then, when this ‘hot temperature’ bacteria dies off, the compost pile will start to cool.